-This course covers accessing and networking with various agencies and care services to enhance the senior client's life.
+This course covers accessing and services to enhance the senior client's life.
 Federal, provincial, municipal and privately funded and operated agencies are reviewed.

 TRG-265 Fitness for the Aging 3 credits

 This course covers various fitness programs, activities and areas for seniors.
 Adaptations to activities, fitness programs and motivational techniques are included through labs and teaching opportunities.
 Prerequisites: take BIO-152.